OpenBanking-Brasil/specs-seguranca/tpp-user-guide.md

 Certificates must be provided by the Brasil ICP.
 The steps to follow are included in the [Open Banking Brasil Certificate Guide](https://github.com/OpenBanking-Brasil/specs-seguranca/blob/main/open-banking-brasil-ICP-certificate-guide.pdf)

-#### 1.4.3 What is a JWT, JWE, JWS and JWK.
+#### 1.4.3 What is a JWT, JWE, JWS and JWK

 When certificates are uploaded to the directory, the trust framework advertises them in [JSON Web Key Sets](https://tools.ietf.org/html/rfc7517) with each JSON Web Key or JWK having a unique 'KID' or Key ID.
 JWK's in addition to having specific properties describing the algorithm and cipher suites that they support also advertise their 'use' which can either be of type 'enc' for encryption or 'sig' for signing.

 These 'sig' keys and 'enc' key pairs are used in many places within the open banking ecosystem to encrypt or to sign data using the standards defined in [RFC 7519 JSON Web Token](https://tools.ietf.org/html/rfc7519) which should be read in detail by developers.

 Types of JWT include